Articles of Association

 There are those individuals who by their actions, labors or deeds, contribute to the advancement of the goals of the Clan or family name.

-The Clan may acknowledge such persons by conferring upon them such honors as committee deems fitting e.g. The Order of The Raven.
+The Clan may acknowledge such persons by conferring upon them such honors as committee deems fitting e.g. The Raven Medal of Merit.

 It is expressly agreed and understood that all Officers and members working for and assisting the Clan in achieving it’s goals and purposes, will make personal decisions and judgments that may, in hindsight, be detrimental to the interests of the Clan or individual members.
 It is a specific condition of membership that no member at any time, or for any reason whatsoever, shall hold any appointed or elected office of the Association, member of any committee, or volunteer assisting the Clan, liable for any good faith action taken, except where: